 - Charging rates can differ based on the ambient temperature, the state of the battery (e.g. empty or half full) and the maximum charging rate of the vehicle.

-- Home charging points are typically available with a power rating between 3.7kW and 7kW because domestic dwellings don't usually have three phase power.
+- Home charging points have a power rating of 3.7kW or 7kW (22kW chargers not available unless you have three phase power).

-- Only some EV models are able to charge at full speed from a 22kW charging point but most can still use them to charge at a lower speed.
+- Not all electric cars can charge at 22kW but most can still use them to charge at a lower speed.

-Tip: You can also charge from a 3-pin plug at ~3kW.
-This is slower than a dedicated chargepoint and is known as Trickle Charging.
+Tip: You can charge your electric car from a standard 3-pin plug which provides 3kW of power.
+This is slower than a home chargepoint and is known as Trickle Charging.

 Rapid charging points are the fastest way to charge your electric vehicle, providing up to 80% charge in as little as 30 minutes.
-Although it sounds counter-intuitive, even vehicles that can't charge at 22kW can often charge at rapid speeds.
+Although it sounds counter-intuitive, even electric cars that can't charge at 22kW can often charge at rapid speeds.

-- These charging points use one of two special connector types (known as CCS and CHAdeMO) that are most usually found on fully electric vehicles.
+- Rapid chargers use one of two special connector types (known as CCS and CHAdeMO) that are found on most full electric vehicles.

-- They are typically installed at motorway service stations for quick recharges on longer journeys.
+- They are typically installed at motorway service stations for quick charging on longer distance journeys.

-- While their faster charging speed is ideal for a quick charge on a long journey, most drivers don't use them day to day, preferring to top up charge at places they stop (like work or the supermarket).
+- While their faster charging speed is ideal for a quick charge on a long journey, most drivers don't use them day to day because of their cost.

 |Typical power rating||50kW||50kW|